sarthfrey/sentimizer/README.md

-## Python Flask Skeleton for Google App Engine
+## Sentimizer - Python Flask Project

+A a micro web app that does sentiment analysis on text to figure out if it's positive, negative, or neutral.

-A skeleton for building Python applications on Google App Engine with the [Flask micro framework](http://flask.pocoo.org).
+Used Google App Engine with the

-See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and scaffolding for other python frameworks and use cases.
+[Flask micro framework](http://flask.pocoo.org).

 ## Run Locally
 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).